chicomelo/number-asset/wp-content/plugins/cookie-law-info/readme.txt

 = 1.1 =
 * New feature: auto-hide cookie bar after (configurable) delay
 * New feature: added responsive design to cookie audit table (thanks to Mark Wiltshire)
-* Upgrade: now using WP3.5 color picker
+* Upgrade: now using WP3.5 colour picker
 * Bug fix: Cookie Audit table now shows maximum of 50 posts (was 10, which was a bit restrictive)
 * Bug fix: Cookie Law Info now only visible to admins
 * Bug fix: fixed typo on Dashboard help section for the [delete_cookies] shortcode